AlexanderSilvaB/cube/README.md

 # NanoLang
-Nano is dynamic typed programing language
+Nano is a dynamic typed programing language